Religion in Africa: Abrahamic religions

 The majority of Africans are adherents of Christianity or Islam.
-African people often combine the practice of their traditional belief with the practice of Abrahamic religions.Although a large proportion of Africans have converted to Islam an Christianity, these two world religions have been assimilated into African culture, and many African Christians and Muslims maintain traditional spiritual beliefst doesn't seem to be an either-or for many people.
-They can describe themselves primarily as Muslim or Christian and continue to practice many of the traditions that are characteristic of African traditional religion," Luis Lugo, executive director of the Pew Forum, told AFP.
+African people often combine the practice of their traditional belief with the practice of Abrahamic religions.
 Abrahamic religions are widespread throughout Africa.
 They have both spread and replaced indigenous African religions, but are often adapted to African cultural contexts and belief systems.
 The World Book Encyclopedia has estimated that in 2002 Christians formed 45% of the continent's population, with Muslims forming 40%.
 It was also estimated in 2002 that Christians form 45% of Africa's population, with Muslims forming 40.6%.